phac-nml/quasitools/docs/complexity.md

 ```

-## Example: BAM File With a Refence FASTA
+## Example: BAM File With a Reference FASTA

 ### Data